ManifoldScholar/manifold-docusaurus/docs/projects/preparing/index.md

 When the various source documents have been prepared [according to the requirements of their format](/docs/projects/preparing/index.html#formats), users should compress (or zip) all of the documents—**along with the required YAML file described below**—into a single archive, which can then be uploaded into Manifold.
 The structure of YAML file will be represented on the reader's [contents dropdown](/docs/reading/interface.html#contents), and its content will inform what is displayed on the [title bar](/docs/reading/interface.html#title-bar).
 See the YAML section following for details.

 :::note
-<strong>Note</strong>.
 When creating a zip archive to upload into Manifold, it is better to individually select all of the files and then compress them than to simply select an entire folder on which to run the compression.
 The latter method can result in corrupted pathways that may cause ingestion errors.
 :::

-<a name="yml"></a>
 ## YAML File

 In order for Manifold to properly ingest multiple source documents at once, the system requires a YAML file (extension `.yml`) to be included along with them in the compressed archive that will be loaded into the system.